 3315 Seminar: Early European Society

 4 credits

 A seminar on the political, social, and familial life of the peoples who settled in Western Europe after the fall of the Roman Empire.
 The course will consider the reasons for the collapse of the Empire as well as the ways in which the new peoples accommodated and preserved Mediterranean culture.
 Readings will be drawn from both primary sources and recent interpretive studies.
-Humanities.

 3316 Seminar: The Crusades

 4 credits

+Humanities.

 A seminar based on the close reading of eyewitness accounts of the crusades.
 The course will include discussion of recent interpretations of the crusades and their significance for Europe and the Mediterranean world.
 Humanities.

-3324 Seminar: The American Revolution as a Social Movement
+3324 Seminar: The American Revolution as a Social Movement 4 credits An exploration of the Revolutionary experience.

-4 credits

-An exploration of the Revolutionary experience.
 Emphasis is on a study of class structure, military conflict, and social and political consequences both during and immediately after the Revolution through a study of primary and secondary source materials.
 Humanities.

-3326 Seminar: American Diplomatic History

-4 credits

-An exploration of major themes in American foreign policy since 1789, by means of group reading and discussion, as well as directed research on topics of individual interest.
-Prerequisite: History 2228.

 3328 Seminar: African-American History

 4 credits

 Readings and discussions of selected topics in African-American history drawing on primary and secondary sources, novels, and material culture.
 The specific topic the seminar will examine, such as slavery, racism, community and family, and black nationalism, will change each offering of the course.

 Humanities.

-4492 History Colloquium

-4 credits

-A seminar in which senior history majors prepare and defend a substantial paper.
+4492 History Colloquium 4 credits A seminar in which senior history majors prepare and defend a substantial paper.
 Prerequisite: History 3398, a one-credit Independent Study in the preceding semester.

-1165; 1166; 2265; 2266; 3365; 3366; 4465; 4466 Special Topics in History
+1165; 1166; 2265; 2266; 3365; 3366; 4465; 4466 Special Topics in History 4 credits The study of a selected topic in the discipline.

-4 credits

-The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

-2295; 2296; 3395; 3396; 4495; 4496 Internships in History

-0-4 credits

-Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in History
+2295; 2296; 3395; 3396; 4495; 4496 Internships in History 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in History 0-4 credits Directed study with permission of the Department.
+Human Resources Development No major is offered in this field.

-0-4 credits

-Directed study with permission of the Department.

-Human Resources Development

-No major is offered in this field.
 A minor in Human Resources Development is offered through the Department of Psychology.
 HUMAN RESOURCES DEVELOPMENT MINOR (24 HRS.)
 Required:

-PSY 1106 Introduction to Psychology or SOC 1104 Introduction to Global Societies PSY/BUA 3220 Psychology in the Workplace SOC 4410 Work and Occupations Internship or Independent Study in Human Resources Development (4 hrs.)
+PSY 1106 Introduction to Psychology or SOC 1104 Introduction to Global Societies PSY/BUA 3220 Psychology in the Workplace SOC 4410 Work and Occupations Internship or Independent Study in Human

+Resources Development (4 hrs.)

-Two courses from: COM 3326 Organizational
+Two courses from:

+COM 3326 Organizational

 Communication

 BUA 2214 Principles of Management

-BUA/SOC/SWK 3325 Managing Systems

-in a Macro-Environment

-BUA/PHI 2210 Ethics & Business BUA/PSI 3305 Public Administration

-PSY 2265/2266 Topics in Psychology (Course must emphasize industrial or
+BUA/SOC/SWK 3325 Managing Systems in a Macro-Environment BUA/PHI 2210 Ethics & Business BUA/PSI 3305 Public Administration PSY 2265/2266 Topics in Psychology (Course must emphasize industrial or organizational issues) PSY 2204 Social Psychology

-organizational issues)

-PSY 2204 Social Psychology

 Recommended: